Accelerating change: Other estimates

 Dramatic changes in the rate of economic growth have occurred in the past because of some technological advancement.
 Based on population growth, the economy doubled every 250,000 years from the Paleolithic era until the Neolithic Revolution.
 The new agricultural economy doubled every 900 years, a remarkable increase.
 In the current era, beginning with the Industrial Revolution, the world's economic output doubles every fifteen years, sixty times faster than during the agricultural era.
 If the rise of superhuman intelligence causes a similar revolution, argues Robin Hanson, then one would expect the economy to double at least quarterly and possibly on a weekly basis.

 In his 1981 book Critical Path, futurist and inventor R. Buckminster Fuller estimated that if we took all the knowledge that mankind had accumulated and transmitted by the year One CE as equal to one unit of information, it probably took about 1500 years (or until the sixteenth century) for that amount of knowledge to double.
 The next doubling of knowledge from two to four "knowledge units" took only 250 years, until about 1750 CE.
 By 1900, one hundred and fifty years later, knowledge had doubled again to 8 units.
 The observed speed at which information doubled was getting faster and faster.

-In modern times, exponential knowledge progressions therefore change at an ever-increasing rate.
-Depending on the progression, this tends to lead toward explosive growth at some point.
-A simple exponential curve that represents this accelerating change phenomenon could be modeled by a doubling function.
-This fast rate of knowledge doubling leads up to the basic proposed hypothesis of the technological singularity: the rate at which technology progression surpasses human biological evolution.

-Criticisms
+Alternative perspectives

-Both Theodore Modis and Jonathan Huebner have argued—each from different perspectives—that the rate of technological innovation has not only ceased to rise, but is actually now declining.
+Both Theodore Modis and Jonathan Huebner have argued—each from different perspectives—that by the late-2010s, the rate of technological innovation had not only ceased to rise, but was actually then declining.